KyleTheScientist/TwitchIRC/README.md

 string auth = "oauth:******************************";
 string channel = "RufusMckain"

-//Initializes and connect the listener to the server ChatListener chatListener = new ChatListener(nick, auth, channel);
+//Initializes and connects the listener to the server ChatListener chatListener = new ChatListener(nick, auth, channel);

-//The OnChatMessage event gets called whenever a public chat message is read
-//and relays the message, the user who sent it, and the channel it was sent in. chatListener.OnChatMessage += (string user, string message, string channel) => {
+//The OnChatMessage event gets called whenever a public chat message is read and relays the message, the user who sent it, and the channel it was sent in. chatListener.OnChatMessage += (string user, string message, string channel) => {
     Console.WriteLine($"{user} said '{message}' in {channel}'s channel");
 };

-//The OnChatMessage event gets called whenever a message is sent to the IRC server,
-//and relays the raw message data. chatListener.OnRawIrcMessage += (string message) =>
+//The OnChatMessage event gets called whenever a message is sent to the IRC server, and relays the raw message data. chatListener.OnRawIrcMessage += (string message) =>
 {
     Console.WriteLine(message);